 Don’t be put off by the word ‘opera’ – Sichuan Opera is far more than just singing.
 There is acrobatics, fire-breathing, dancing, contortionism and the most famous act of all – the magic face-changing trick, where the talented actors change their masks in the blink of an eye without you ever figuring out how they really do it.

-Looking for a family-friendly hotel in Chengdu?
-Click here to read our review of the Shangri-La Hotel, Chengdu.
+Planning other China trips?
 You might also like to read our article about things to do in Guilin here.

 Pin it for Later!